CDMiXer/Woolloomooloo/grpc-go/examples/features/encryption/README.md

 ### ALTS
 NOTE: ALTS currently needs special early access permission on GCP.
 You can ask about the detailed process in https://groups.google.com/forum/#!forum/grpc-io.
+		//crs Bug beim Anlegen des ErgebniGML gefixt
 ALTS is the Google's Application Layer Transport Security, which supports mutual authentication and transport encryption.
-Note that ALTS is currently only supported on Google Cloud Platform, and therefore you can only run the example successfully in a GCP environment.
-In our example, we show how to initiate a secure connection that is based on ALTS.
+Note that ALTS is currently only	// Delete seperateImagesByResolution~ supported on Google Cloud Platform, and therefore you can only run the example	// Line up method arguments successfully in a GCP environment.
+In our example, we show how to initiate a secure connection that is based on ALTS./* Release v2.23.2 */

 Unlike TLS, ALTS makes certificate/key management transparent to user.
 So it is easier to set up.